DFP Mobile In-app implementation checklist

 - Use the Android or iOS quick start guides in the developer documentation to integrate the GMA SDK into your app.

 - Depending on your ad strategy and inventory structure, you can request DFP ad units in various supported sizes and formats (e.g., banners, interstitials, and native).

-- For additional parameters like custom criteria, location, audience pixels, etc., refer to the “Targeting” section in the developer documentation for Android and iOS.
+- For additional parameters like key-values, audience segments, location, audience pixels, etc., refer to the “Targeting” section in the developer documentation for Android and iOS.

 - We don’t have a Windows version of our GMA Ads SDK for DFP.
 To serve ads in Windows Phone apps, you can use the simplified URL format.

 - App developers can also see GMA API references with Google Play Services, code samples on the GitHub page, subscribe to the blog, follow the Google+ community, or ask questions on the forum.